What Is Slow Travel? A Beginner’s Guide to Traveling With Heart

 3. Space to Grow

-How to Embrace Slow Travel (Even Just a Bit)
+How to Embrace Slow Travel (Even Small Steps Count)

 You don’t have to turn your life upside down.
 Slow travel can begin with simple choices: